samaysole/MRA/README.md

 1. Fork the repository
 2. Install 12.x.x and npm 6.x.x
-3. Go to Fontend folder, install packages with `npm install` and run with `npm start`
+3. Inside the current directry install the requred packages with `npm install` and run with `npm start`
 4. Enjoy.
 ## Preview